Informal Interactive Dialogue

 Following the 14 July 2008 application filed by the Prosecutor of the International Criminal Court (ICC) for an arrest warrant against President Omar Al-Bashir of Sudan, the Council came under considerable pressure to take on the issue in light of its prerogatives, under Article 16 of the Rome Statute of the ICC, to defer ICC proceedings.
 In February 2009, a delegation of the AU and the League of Arab States arrived in New York seeking to meet with the Council to discuss the matter.
 Some Council members were opposed to a formal meeting because of more general procedural concerns relating to appropriate formats for Council interaction with other international or regional organisations.
 Others pressed strongly to afford the visiting delegation some form of interaction.
 On 12 February 2009, with just hours of advance notice, an event was held in a conference room (as opposed to the Council chamber), and the sign on the door proclaimed it was an “informal interactive discussion”.
 The meeting had no outcome but was held at a sufficiently high-level to be considered as adequate in terms of the protocol.

-Since then, the Council has met under the informal interactive dialogue format on more than 42 occasions.
+As of the end of February, 2020, the Council had met under the informal interactive dialogue format on at least 6 69 occasions.
 As is often the case with different aspects of Council working methods, there is no official definition of this format.
 (Note 507 of 2010 contains a few references to this format but offers no definition.)
 The 2012 handbook on Security Council working methods defines the dialogues as “an informal private meeting of the Security Council members convened in order to hold an off-the-record discussion with one or more non-Council member states.
 The informal dialogues are presided over by the Council President and take place in a meeting room other than the Council Chamber or Consultations Room.”
 At the 30 November 2011 open debate on Council working methods, France offered the following description: “a new meeting format that allows [it] to better exchange views with members of the United Nations on situations that concern them directly.
-In that regard, the interactive dialogue format is sufficiently flexible to respond to several categories of need” (S/PV.6672).
+In that regard, the interactive dialogue format is sufficiently flexible to respond to several categories of need”.
 This is a useful working definition as it captures the key features that also distinguish this type of meeting from other formats, most notably from an “Arria-formula” meeting: dialogues tend to be situation-specific; their participants are officials, usually of high-level; they are chaired by the Council president; and access is limited to Council members.

 As with all informal Council meeting formats, no records are kept and research into the use of this working method presents certain challenges.
 Some but not all such meetings are reflected either on the monthly programme of work of the Council, the assessments by former presidents of the Council or the annual report of the Security Council to the General Assembly.
-They have no outcomes but may lead to a Council pronouncement (on a media stakeout or as a press statement).
+When members of the Secretariat brief, these meetings may be referred to in Secretary-General’s reports or letters to the president of the Security Council and in reports of bodies that participated in interactive dialogues, notably the Peacebuilding Commission.
+The informal interactive dialogues have no outcomes but may lead to a Council pronouncement (on a media stakeout or as a press statement).

-In this table we seek to compile all informal interactive dialogues to date, based on the sources mentioned above and interviews conducted by SCR.
+In the accompanying table, we seek to compile all informal interactive dialogues to date, based on the sources mentioned above and interviews conducted by SCR.